 This isn’t the first time Canada has led the way with regard to vehicle-lighting standards.
-In 1989, we were the first country to require automatic DRL on all new vehicles, buoyed by research showing that it could reduce crash incidence by up to 15 percent during the day.
+In 1989, we were the first country in North America to require automatic DRL on all new vehicles, buoyed by research showing that it could reduce crash incidence by up to 15 percent during the day.
 The irony is that DRL—designed to improve visibility—can inadvertently put drivers at risk, if they believe their full lighting system is engaged by default.
 “It’s not only putting the driver at risk but following motorists as well, as it decreases the available time to brake or react to avoid a rear-end collision,” Lang says.

 AMA welcomes the federal government’s new vehicle-lighting safety standards, but also understands that cars produced prior to 2021 will be on the road for years to come.

 MORE TO READ

 Life in the fast lane: Road safety risks in Alberta

 So how can you ensure your car is properly lit?
 Many vehicles have an “auto” option whereby sensors gauge ambient light to switch between DRL and a fully engaged headlight system; just make sure that setting is turned on.
 Look for an “A,” “Auto” or the DRL symbol on your light dial.
 For cars lacking an automatic option, keeping your headlights on when driving is the safest bet.

 When these symbols are illuminated, so are various lights on your car*

 Fog lights: Use in low-visibility situations to illuminate the road surface beneath the fog